 The Recipe: Paleo Crock Pot Balsamic Braised Short Rib Tacos

-The Hero Ingredient: Short rib can sound daunting but Spoon Fork Bacon simplifies it with this crock pot take on the Sunday night classic.
-The kicker, it contains dried apricots for flavor and jicama taco shells.
-Can’t wait to dig in.
+The Hero Ingredient: Short ribs can sound daunting, but Joyful Healthy Eats simplifies it with this crockpot take on the Sunday night classic.
+The kicker is that it contains dried apricots for flavor.

 The Recipe: Crock Pot Paleo Chili

-The Hero Ingredient: This clean chili option is full of deep flavors from the beef to the seasonal cilantro and jalapeño—you can't go wrong with a meat dish like this.
+The Hero Ingredient: This clean chili option is full of flavor from the beef to the seasonal cilantro, but the jalapeño is the real star, giving it some kick.
+You can't go wrong with a meat dish like this.

-Pro Tip: The Modern Porper’s chef Holly Erickson says many recipes call for sweet potato, but she found it too sweet.
+Pro Tip: The Modern Proper’s creator Holly Erickson says many recipes from Paleo chili call for sweet potato, but she found it too sweet.
 Feel free to add it back in, though, if that’s your preference.

 The Hero Ingredient: Cauliflower is such a versatile veggie, especially for those following a gluten-free or Paleo diet.
 In this recipe, it creates a deliciously creamy base for a flavorful sauce that can be drizzled over just about anything.

-Pro Tip: Jenny of Spoon Fork Bacon won’t pretend this tastes exactly like Alfredo sauce, however, she says it’s “a wonderful healthy alternative.”
-Pour it over your gluten-free pasta of choice for dinner tonight.<br/>Why We Love It: When it comes to hidden calories, sauces are usually the prime suspect, so this is a great choice when you’re opting for cleaner, leaner dinner servings.
+Pro Tip: Jenny of Spoon Fork Bacon won’t pretend this tastes exactly like Alfredo sauce, however she says it’s “a wonderful healthy alternative.”
+Pour it over a chicken breast for a Paleo-friendly dinner.

 The Recipe: Slow Cooker Buffalo Chicken Meatballs

 The Hero Ingredient: The organic ground chicken for this dish makes meatballs that can take on a plethora of uses.
-Top salads with them, add to gluten-free pasta, or eat by themselves.
+Top salads with them, use them over zucchini noodles, or eat by themselves.

 Pro Tip: Root and Revel’s Kate Kordsmeier adds a secret step for pure meatball perfection.
-Sounds counterproductive, but Kordsmeier broils the meatballs first to get them slightly crispy.
-Then, she throws them into the crockpot.
+Sounds counterproductive, but Kordsmeier broils the meatballs first to get them slightly crispy and then throws them into the crockpot.

-Why We Love It: I love making meatballs and keeping them in the fridge during the week for an easy-access lunch.
-When you need a quick protein meal on the go, zap these in the microwave.
+Make these meatballs and keep them in the fridge during the week for an easy-access lunch.
+When you need a quick protein-packed meal, zap these in the microwave.

 The Recipe: Easy Cauliflower Potato Salad

-The Hero Ingredient: This summer picnic dish just got a healthy upgrade via the cauliflower.
-While you may be more familiar with potato salad made with mayo, this one calls for Paleo mayo so no taste is compromised.
+The Hero Ingredient: This summer picnic dish just got a healthy upgrade.
+While you may be more familiar with potato salad made with mayo, this one calls for Paleo mayo, so no taste is compromised.